Traffic changes as the project progressively opens

 Oak Flats interchange

-In mid-2021, permanent traffic signals will be installed and asphalt laid at the roundabout on the Oak Flats interchange to improve its efficiency and safety.
+On 7 June, traffic signals started operating at the Oak Flats interchange to improve its efficiency and safety.

 New Princes Motorway

-Earthworks is almost complete and pavement work is already underway on the new motorway.
-The northbound lanes of the new motorway are expected to open first, with the southbound lanes to followfrom mid-2021, when the entire alignment is opened to traffic.
+The northbound lanes of the new motorway will open soon, with the southbound lanes to follow from mid-2021, when the entire alignment is opened to traffic.
+View our video to learn more about the upcoming traffic changes.

 We thank the community for its patience during construction and we look forward to opening the bypass throughout the year.